-We provide a thorough, systematic grounding in English and Mathematics.
-Other subjects include Scripture and Philosophy, Science, Health & Physical Education, History and Geography.
+We provide a thorough, systematic grounding in all subjects including English and Mathematics, Scripture and Philosophy, Science, Health & Physical Education, History and Geography.
 We take a classical approach to languages including studies in Sanskrit and Latin.
-A diverse palette of visual and performing arts programmes includes Art, Music, Drama, Dance, Craft and activities such as needlework, woodwork, calligraphy and hospitality.
+A diverse range of visual and performing arts programmes includes Art, Music, Drama, Dance, Craft and activities such as needlework, woodwork, calligraphy and hospitality.
 These pursuits greatly assist in the development of intellectual and cognitive skills, self-expression and fine and gross motor skills.

 We use simple mindfulness exercises to help focus the mind and enable children to develop an inner quiet, strength and steadiness.
 They are then able to attend with greater application to the task at hand.
 For example, the children learn to pause and be still and quiet for a few moments before and after each activity.
 From the age of 10 about 10 minutes is set aside twice a day for quiet, reflective time.
 With parental approval these older children can learn meditation.